-Joining the faculty at Rutgers Cancer Institute of New Jersey is in many ways like returning home.
+As a New Jersey native, serving as the Director for the Neuro-Oncology Program at the Rutgers Cancer Institute of New Jersey feels like home.
 I grew up in Holmdel, New Jersey and after graduating from Holmdel High School, I pursued my undergraduate studies at Cornell University, followed by service in the United States Navy through the first Gulf War conflict.
-During that time I recognized my interest in helping others and decided to pursue a career in medicine.
+During that time, I recognized my interest in helping others and decided to pursue a career in medicine.

 After graduating from Rutgers New Jersey Medical School, I completed residency training in Internal Medicine at the University of Cincinnati followed by fellowships in medical oncology, palliative medicine and hematology at the Medical College of Wisconsin in Milwaukee.
 With a passion for the care of patients with brain and spinal cord tumors, after two years of general practice in Kansas City, I left to pursue further fellowship training in neuro-oncology at Duke University in North Carolina, before returning to Kansas City.
-After 15 1/2 years of practice in the Kansas City area , most recently at the University of Kansas, I am honored to join the team at Rutgers Cancer Institute of New Jersey to lead the Neuro-Oncology program.
+After 15 1/2 years of practice in the Kansas City area , I returned to New Jersey and joined the Rutgers Cancer Institute in 2021 to lead the Neuro-Oncology Program.

 I am one of the very few physicians in the nation who has earned fellowship training and board certification in neuro-oncology, medical oncology and internal medicine.
 I am a member of the Society of Neuro-Oncology and have published a variety of articles in peer reviewed journals focusing on topics such as treatment options in glioblastoma, brain tumor clinical trials and on palliative medicine topics.
 I have also pursued additional training in alternative and holistic medicine approaches to brain cancer as well; my entire career and practice focus is on the care of the whole patient fighting brain or spinal cord cancer as well as support of the family throughout the treatment journey.